 Did you know herbs can help?

-*Note: The Dilston Dispensary of Herbal Medicine does not dispense conventional medicine products; Plant medicines are approximately £7 per week & usually made while you wait. £5 is for a 10minute consultation only, for a longer consultation just ask, they are charged at the normal rate.
-2020 dispensary times may change.
+*Note: The Dilston Dispensary of Plant Medicine does not dispense conventional medicine products; Plant medicines are approximately £7 per week & usually made while you wait. £5 is for a 10 minute consultation only, for a longer consultation just ask, they are charged at the normal rate.
+2021 dispensary times may change.

 Medical herbalists in the North East – scroll down for the details of medical herbalists in the North East who are associated with the Dilston Physic Garden.